sunrise-commander/sunrise-commander/README.md

     * Press <kbd>C-c C-t</kbd> to inconditionally open a new terminal into the currently selected directory in the active pane.
     * Use <kbd>C-c t</kbd> to switch to the last opened terminal, or (when already inside a terminal) to cycle through all open terminals.
     * Press <kbd>C-c T</kbd> to switch to the last opened terminal and change directory to the one in the current directory.
-    * Press <kbd>C-c M-t</kbd> to be prompted for a program name, and then open a new terminal using that program into the currently selected directory (`eshell` is a valid value; if no program can be found with the given name then the value of `sr-terminal-program` is used instead).
+    * Press <kbd>C-c M-t</kbd> to be prompted for a program name, and then open a new terminal using that program into the currently selected directory (`eshell` is a valid value; if no program can be found with the given name then the value of `sunrise-terminal-program` is used instead).
  * Terminal integration and Command line expansion: integrates tightly with `eshell` and `term-mode` to allow interaction between terminal emulators in line mode (<kbd>C-c C-j</kbd>) and the panes: the most important navigation commands (up, down, mark, unmark, go to parent dir) can be executed on the active pane directly from the terminal by pressing the usual keys with Meta: <kbd>M-up</kbd>, <kbd>M-down</kbd>, etc. Additionally, the following substitutions are automagically performed in `eshell` and `term-line-mode`:
     * `%f` - expands to the currently selected file in the left pane
     * `%F` - expands to the currently selected file in the right pane